Jests and jousts, aerial acrobatics, bagpipes, belly dancers and more make the Great Plains Renaissance and Scottish Festival a spectacular event.

 The revelry continues!
 Attendees of all ages can find something fun to do while exploring the festival.
 You can expect to see artists demonstrating their craft and merchants selling gifts, jewelry, toys, comic books, musical instruments, and more.

 Take a break from the lively activity of the festival to relax under the covered seating area at the food pavilion.
 Several food vendors will be present selling delicious dining options, including traditional food of the 15th and 16th centuries.
 Renaissance turkey legs, bierocks, Scottish pies, Highland beef, roasted corn, shaved ice and funnel cakes will be available at the food court.
 Feeling parched?
 Adults can enjoy mead and beer in celebratory fashion.

 The Great Plains Renaissance and Scottish Festival commences on September 25-26 from 10 a.m. to 6 p.m., rain or shine.
 Get into the festival spirit!
 Purchase tickets online and receive $3 off each adult ticket along with free child admission.

 - Adult one-day pass - $10 (includes free child ticket)

 - Adult weekend pass - $18 (includes free child ticket)

 - Children (12 and under) - $5

-For a list of other events happening during the Renaissance Festival, make a weekend of it and check out our calendar of events.
+For a list of other events happening during the The Great Plains Renaissance and Scottish Festival, make a weekend of it and check out our calendar of events.